Pigiotyreal/Termachat/README.md

 # Termachat

-A work in progress terminal chat application written in C++
+A work in progress terminal chat application written in Python.